renovatebot/renovate/docs/development/issue-labeling.md

 Add a label `good first issue` to issues that are small, easy to fix, and do-able for a newcomer.
 This label is sometimes picked up by tools or websites that try to encourage people to contribute to open source.

-Add the label `help wanted` to indicate that we need the original poster or someone else to do some work or it is unlikely to get done.
+Add the label `help wanted` to indicate that we need the original poster or someone else to do some work, or it is unlikely to get done.

 Add a label `auto:bad-vibes` to any discussion containing rude comments such as excessive criticism or ungratefulness.